Skip to main content

 Assessment: Course work (100%)

 One of the ways to tackle global climate change is to significantly enhance energy efficiency especially in buildings.
 This course will introduce the global trends in the green building movement with focuses on current energy management in new and existing buildings in Hong Kong e.g. BEAM Plus.
 With a focus on practical knowledge and experiences in energy management in buildings, this course will introduce various aspects of energy efficiency including laws and codes; assessment tools; methods to analyse energy uses in different types of buildings and practical energy conservation measures.
 Starting from the Academic Year 2020-21, this course is accredited by Hong Kong Green Building Council Limited (HKGBC) and BEAM Society Limited (BSL).
 Under this accreditation scheme, part of the course contents will be the BEAM Affiliate Training which will be delivered in video format.
 Also, there will be a BEAM Affiliate examination organized by BSL and arranged by HKU.
-The student upon passing the examination of the course and completing the MSc(EnvMan) programme will be eligible to register as a BEAM Affiliate at HKGBC.
+The student upon passing the BEAM Affiliate examination (75%) and pass the course and completing the MSc(EnvMan) programme will be eligible to register as a BEAM Affiliate at HKGBC.

 Assessment: Course work (50%) and examination (50%)